English Language Requirement for Exchange Visitors

 Countries meeting the requirements listed above: U.S., Australia, Ireland, New Zealand, the United Kingdom, the Caribbean countries of Antigua and Barbuda, Barbados, Bahamas, Dominica, Grenada, Jamaica, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Trinidad and Tobago, Guyana, and English-medium Universities in Canada and South Africa.

 3. An Academic English Proficiency Assessment (AEPA) conducted via videoconference by language placement experts in the Testing Center of the Chicago Language Center with a result of "Basic" or higher.
 For information on the AEPA, click here.
-Please make sure to register for the Oral version of the exam.
-For detailed information, including language samples of English speakers at different levels of proficiency, please visit: https://languageassessment.uchicago.edu/page/academic-english-proficiency-assement-aepa

-The requirement does not apply
+The requirement does not apply to natives or permanent residents of the following countries:

-To natives or permanent residents of Australia, Ireland, New Zealand, the United Kingdom, the Caribbean countries of Antigua and Barbuda, Barbados, Bahamas, Dominica, Grenada, Jamaica, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Trinidad and Tobago, Guyana, and English-medium Universities in Canada and South Africa.
+Australia, Ireland, New Zealand, the United Kingdom, the Caribbean countries of Antigua and Barbuda, Barbados, Bahamas, Dominica, Grenada, Jamaica, Saint Lucia, Saint Kitts and Nevis, Saint Vincent and the Grenadines, Trinidad and Tobago, Guyana, and English-medium Universities in Canada and South Africa.

-The requirement can be waived
+The requirement can be waived:

 • If the individual will transfer the J-1 status to the University of Chicago from another U.S. institution, where the individual has meet this requirement already.